-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 If services are not covered by our plan, you must pay the full cost call Member Services when you want to know how much of your benefit limit you have already used.

 MyTruAdvantage Red, White and Tru (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan, you are responsible for paying the full cost of services.